MIM Chamber Orchestra Series

 Wagner: Siegfried Idyll

-As we begin this wonderful new series with The Phoenix Symphony’s Chamber Orchestra at the MiM, we want to begin by offering you a series of “gifts” to thank you for being with us.
+As we begin this wonderful new series with the Phoenix Symphony’s Chamber Orchestra at the MiM, we want to begin by offering you a series of “gifts” to thank you for being with us.
 Gifts can take on a wide array of meanings, as we will explore with today’s musical offerings.
 Gifts are a way to show gratitude, appreciation, reconciliation, support.
 They are a way to show who we are.
 They are a way to connect with others.

-Vivaldi has left us not only the gift of music but also prose.
+Antonio Vivaldi has left us not only the gift of music but also prose.
 In his Four Seasons he includes his own sonnets to describe the music- something that had never been done before by a composer.
 This is a gift into the eyes, mind, and heart of someone born almost 350 years ago: the things he saw, the things he experienced, and the things he felt.
 Each line of text he writes is then represented musically through effects.
 This style, or technique, is known as programmatic music, where the music describes a literal event or feeling.
 Yet another revolutionary feat by Vivaldi.

 I often find that Autumn can be an emotionally confusing time- shorter days, leaves and petals gradually beginning their descent back to the earth, animals preparing for their farewell into hibernation.
 Yet, like with all seasons, there is true beauty in Autumn which to me demarcates the first of the renewal of cycles.
 We must go through this period in order to come out renewed on the other side.
 There is a tremendous amount of celebration and victory to rejoice in Autumn, and that is what makes this Vivaldi season so special.